shlykovdi/fundamentals-of-python/README.md

-# python
+# fundamentals-of-python
-Fundamentals of Python
+GeekBrains: Fundamentals of Python